NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/earthquake/physicsBased.rst

 ==========

 With funding support from the National Science Foundation, a United States Geological Survey and University of Washington team studied the impacts of large magnitude, megathrust earthquakes on the Cascadia subduction zone as part of the `M9 Project <https://sites.uw.edu/pnet/m9-simulations/about-m9-simulations/>`_ .
 The researchers used physics-based simulations to generate possible ground motions for the entire Pacific Northwest region during a magnitude-9 (M9) event.
-Broadband ground motions were developed from these M9 simulations for seven grids (A, B, C, D, E, Y and Z), each corresponding to a particular combination of region and/or `grid resolution <https://sites.uw.edu/pnet/m9-simulations/about-m9-simulations/extent-of-model/>`_
+Broadband ground motions were developed from these M9 simulations for a number of grids (A, B, C, D, E, Y and Z), each corresponding to a particular combination of region and/or `grid resolution <https://sites.uw.edu/pnet/m9-simulations/about-m9-simulations/extent-of-model/>`_.

 .. list-table:: Title
-   :widths: 15 15 30 30
+   :widths: 10 30 10 25 25
    :header-rows: 1

    * - Grid